erenisci/esp32-gesture-controller/backend/README.md

 This repository hosts the **Serverless Backend** and **Web Interface** for the Spotify IoT Display project.

-It serves as the secure bridge between your low-power ESP32 hardware and the complex Spotify Web API.
+It acts as a secure "Backend-for-Frontend" (BFF) bridge between the low-power ESP32 hardware and the complex Spotify Web API.

 **Live Tool:** [https://spotify-setup-tool.vercel.app](https://spotify-setup-tool.vercel.app)